COVID-19 response FAQ

 - Energy Assistance Program dollars are available, including anticipated additional federal dollars through the American Rescue Plan.
 Eligible customers are encouraged to apply for assistance or refer a family member or friend to these financial resources.
 Information about energy assistance and discount programs as well as other resources can be found at:

 I am currently disconnected.
 Will Minnesota Power help me to get reconnected?

 We recognize many customers may be facing unusual financial hardships as a result of COVID-19.
 Minnesota Power will work with you to set up a payment plan to get service reconnected and will prioritize this work accordingly.

 Will Minnesota Power visit my home or business for any reason other than an emergency?

 To ensure reliable service, field crews will continue to construct and maintain our outdoor electric facilities and equipment—but with absolutely no direct customer contact and no inside work unless it’s an emergency.
 If we need to perform work outside your home, we will alert you by phone but will not knock on your door.
-For the safety of our workers and our customers, we are suspending some nonemergency customer site visits, including home energy analyses and other program visits, for the time being.
+For the safety of our workers and our customers, we are limiting some nonemergency customer site visits.
+Safety protocols—including prescreening, social distancing and the use of face coverings—will be followed when our energy professionals visit homes or businesses.
 In addition, some tree or vegetation management tasks may be postponed unless there is an immediate threat to power lines or equipment.

 Should an emergency arise where it is necessary for Minnesota Power to visit your home or business, we will follow guidelines from the Centers for Disease Control and Prevention.
 All company employees and contractors are advised to follow social distancing guidelines of staying 6 feet apart should customer interaction be required.